-- Receiver battery pack (number of cells, capacity, cell type, state of charge) - The ESC's capability to deliver current to the receiver in electric aircraft - The switch harness, battery leads, servo leads, regulators etc.
+- Receiver battery pack (number of cells, capacity, cell type, state of charge) - The switch harness, battery leads, servo leads, regulators etc.

-The AR9000 has a minimum operational voltage of 3.5 volts; it is highly recommended the power system be tested per the guidelines below.
+The AR9300 has a minimum operational voltage of 3.5 volts; it is highly recommended the power system be tested per the quidelines below.